gowenrw/ubuntu-1604-vnc/README.md

 ## Create the ecs-cli compose configuration file and start the service

 * Add the service in u16vnc.yml
-    * Change the image name to your AWS ECS Repository
+    * Change the image name to your AWS ECS Repository instead of the one listed here
-    * Modify limits and ports as needed.
+    * Modify cpu/mem limits and exposed ports as needed.
-    * Default opens all 3 ports and has hard limit of 0.25 vCPU and 512M RAM
+        * As shown below it will opens all 3 ports and implement hard limits of 0.25 vCPU and 512M RAM.
+        * 1024 cpu_shares = 1 vCPU (256 = 0.25 vCPU)
+        * mem_limit is an integer indicating bytes in binary (1G=2^30=1073741824, 512M=2^29=536870912)
+    * Note that privileged mode is required to allow services to modify the network settings since ecs does not support NET_ADMIN

 ```yaml
 version: '2'